sas5580/NEAT/README.md

 #### Setup
 Install the dependancies using pip
 `pip install -r requirements.txt`
 Also make sure you have TkInter installed on your machine for Python3.
+E.g. (For Ubuntu) `sudo apt install python3-tk`

 Make sure the root directory of the repo is in the python path, as we will run everything from there.
 `export PYTHONPATH=$PYTHONPATH:.` (while in the root directory)